 The Montana Department of Labor & Industry and Professional and Occupational Licensing Boards are charged with taking appropriate action for unprofessional, incompetent, or unlawful practice.
+Please see the Online License Complaint Form link below to file a complaint electronically and securely.

-The information provided in the FAQs below is provided for informational purposes.
+• The information provided in the FAQs below is provided for informational purposes.
 The governing provisions of Montana Code Annotated (MCA) and Montana Administrative Rules (ARM) control the handling of any complaint.
 The information provided is not legal advice.
 If you need legal advice, you should consult a private attorney.

-Our Department’s compliance, investigative, and legal staff members investigate complaints of unprofessional conduct filed against licensees and license applicants.
+Our compliance, investigative, and legal staff members investigate complaints of unprofessional conduct filed against licensees and license applicants.
 We are impartial fact-finders and do not represent either the person filing a complaint or the person against whom the complaint is filed.

-If you want us to review the conduct of an applicant for licensure, a person who holds a license, or an unlicensed person performing services that require a license, fill out our complaint form.
+• If you want us to review the conduct of an applicant for licensure, a person who holds a license, or an unlicensed person performing services that require a license, fill out our complaint form.
 Please be as thorough as possible and attach additional documents to ensure that you include all pertinent information.
 You may mail, fax, or email the complaint and related information to:

 Your complaint will be provided to the subject of the complaint with a request to respond to the information in the complaint.
 Based on competing privacy interests and our consumer protection mission, we treat the complaint and related documents as confidential information during our review and investigation process, unless ordered by a court to release them.

-After the facts have been gathered, a Department attorney will take the case to a panel of board members known as the “screening panel.”
+• After the facts have been gathered, a Department attorney will take the case to a panel of board members known as the “screening panel.”
 In the case of programs, the investigation is reviewed by program staff.

 The panel may dismiss the case if it decides there is no violation of law or that formal disciplinary action is unwarranted.
 Alternatively, the panel may find reasonable cause to believe a violation of the laws has occurred that warrants disciplinary action.
 In this case, the department attorney will send a written Notice of Proposed Board Action & Opportunity for Hearing to the licensee that summarizes the alleged facts and violations of law.